hawaterr/robust-spline-fitter/README.md

 # robust-spline-fitter

 A Python library, implemented in C++ for speed, that robustly fits a cardinal spline to noisy 2D `(x, y)` data using RANSAC.
-2D only for now — see [ROADMAP.md](ROADMAP.md) for what's planned.
+Only 2D data is supported for now.
 ## Install

 From source: